MultisampledNight/flow/src/info.typ

 // makes it easily processable via the query system (under the `<metainfo>` tag).
 #let process(it) = {
   _check(it)

+  // literally only included for typechecking, don't actually need it afterwards let _ = it.remove("terms", default: none)

   it = _normalize(it)

   _render(it)